Economy of the Ming dynasty: Long-distance trade routes and goods

 The Yangtze River was the most crucial trade route and artisans would often use this route to purchase food in exchange for money.
 The most active trading occurred in Jiangnan, where there were numerous tax offices that collected trade taxes and fees.
 The Grand Canal was the second most important trade route.
 While the transportation of rice collected as taxes was not considered a commercial matter, other goods such as rice and cloth were also transported north in exchange for salt licenses.
 After 1420, luxury goods were also transported to Beijing, with ships returning with cotton and other products.
 Some of the major cities along the canal included Dezhou, Linqing, Gaoyou, and Yangzhou.
 Granaries that collected tax rice for Beijing were located in Dezhou, Linqing, Huai'an, and Xuzhou.
 The sea also played a significant role in long-distance trade, with exports such as silk, ceramics, cotton fabrics, lacquerware, and sugar.
 During most of the Ming era, foreign trade outside of tributary relations was illegal, making it challenging to estimate its extent.
 The last significant area of commercial activity was a strip along the northern borders, where there was a high demand for goods from numerous military garrisons.

 The most significant product of long-distance trade was rice.
 In the late 15th century, southeastern China, particularly the mountainous and densely populated Fujian Province, was not self-sufficient and relied on rice imports from Jiangnan, Guangdong, and Guangxi.
 Even the highly productive Jiangnan region began to struggle with self-sufficiency in the early 16th century, despite the high quality of its local rice.
 This was due to the high demand for rice in Jiangnan, driven by its dense population, numerous large cities, and high taxes (as the state required local rice for its superior quality).
 To meet this demand, merchants transported rice to Jiangnan via the Yangtze River from Huguang, Jiangxi, and Anhui.
 After the mid-15th century, the government began selling salt licenses for silver instead of exchanging them for rice deliveries at the border.
-As a result, the government and/or soldiers purchased rice directly from the northern garrisons.
+The government and/or soldiers then purchased rice directly from the northern garrisons.
 Local production in the border regions was not sufficient and gradually declined, leading merchants to import food from the south.